luis198327/olympics-quiz-game/README.md

 #### Issues I Overcome
 + I was having trouble with the if else statement under the finish.html page to correctly show the message and medal image.
 I manage to overcome this by expanding the if else statement and setting the operator to AND (&&) symbols.
 I was using >= signs which was causing the code to behave not as intended should the score go beyond 10 in error.
 A 404 error message has also been embeded just in case to prevent issues and a bad UX.

 + When i entered the extra bit of code as mentioned in the further testing section for accepting answers, it wasn't pulling the question and answers from the question library.
-I copied the code into JSHint and discovered a quotation mark was added in error, which was not obvioudly seen for some reason in GitPod.
+I copied the code into JSHint and discovered a quotation mark was added in error, which was not obviously seen for some reason in GitPod.
 This corrected the code and the question and answers appear from the library ok.

 + For some reason, using GitPod I was unable to update my README file as it was jumping to the preview view everytime i clicked on this.
 I tried to go back to a previous version, restart GitPod, restart Windows to try and reset this but for some reason this didn't work.
 I deleted the file and re-inserted the file and code that was previously written.
 Therefore hopefully this has kept and the commit messages are ok.